ryan-kp-miller/The-Drink-Almanac-API/go_api/README.md

   - Terraform?
 - [ ] Set up CI/CD for automatically deploying changes
 - [ ] Add code coverage badge to repo's README
+- [ ] Update frontend to use new drink endpoint

 ### Finished